 Every family goes through difficult life experiences that cause stress and anxiety, which can sometimes burden your relationships more than you’d hoped or anticipated.
-And family becomes so important when you move countries.
 Particularly difficult moments for a family might be the arrival of a new child, death of a family member, moving to a new country, or mental health problems of one of the family members to name a few.

 International, multilingual and intercultural families

 It is not easy raising your children in a country that is different from your country of origin.
 It is harder to navigate the system to get the best for your child and there is a lot of pressure of how to do it right (like for all parents), but then with the added pressure of raising your child multilingually (and boy, does everyone seem to be an expert on that!). ,ou may be dealing with issues of raising your child multilingually, and you may feel your child is adapting too much to the local culture, is under stress because you are having to move a lot for work, etc. If you feel these stresses are becoming too much, and you are worried these are having too strong of an effect on one or more family members, it might be helpful to get some support through counselling.